jinglescode/jinglescode.github.io/_posts/datascience/2020-02-10-build-textual-similarity-analysis-web-app.md

 Thanks for reading thus far!

-Once again, do try the [textual similarity analysis web-app](https://jinglescode.github.io/demos/nlp-sentence-encoder), and let me know how it works for you in the comments below!
+Once again, do try the [textual similarity analysis web-app](https://jinglescode.github.io/textual-similarity-universal-sentence-encoder/), and let me know how it works for you in the comments below!

-Check out the [codes](https://github.com/jinglescode/demos/tree/master/src/app/components/nlp-sentence-encoder) for the web application if you would like to build something similar.
+Check out the [codes](https://github.com/jinglescode/textual-similarity-universal-sentence-encoder) for the web application if you would like to build something similar.

 ----------

 # Other machine learning web applications I’ve built

-As I enjoy building web applications, I have developed these web-apps to showcase machine learning capabilities on the web.
-Do follow me on Medium ([Jingles](https://medium.com/@jinglesnote)) because I will be building more of such.

 [Time Series Forecasting with TensorFlow.js](/datascience/2019/05/17/time-series-forecasting-with-tensorflow-js/)